Today I will show you how I made this large cat scratching post cheap and fast. It’s easy to make and can easily be adjusted to your needs.

 Make a knit at the bottom.

-Then put a nail in the top of the base and tie the rope to it.
+Then put a nail on the top of the base and tie the rope to it.

-My cats loved the scratching post and the toy, I am sure yours will too.
+My cats loved the scratching post and the toy, and I am sure yours will too.